 Growing hummingbird plants is about as easy as it gets.
 Plant this drought-tolerant, heat-loving plant in full sunlight and well-drained soil, then sit back and watch the show as hummingbirds flock from near and far.
 It isn’t unusual to see several hummers on a single plant.

 The hummingbird plant is also attractive to other beneficial pollinators, including butterflies and honeybees.

 Hummingbird Plant Care

-Hummingbird plant is a hardy, indestructible plant that thrives on neglect.
+The hummingbird plant is a hardy, indestructible plant that thrives on neglect.
 Although the plant likes dry soil, it benefits from occasional water during hot, dry weather.
 No fertilizer is required.

 If you’re growing the hummingbird plant as a perennial, cut the plant nearly to the ground after blooming ends in autumn.
-The plant will lie dormant for the winter, but will burst forth better than ever when temperatures rise in spring.
+The plant will lie dormant for the winter but will burst forth better than ever when temperatures rise in spring.

-Hummingbird plant is resistant to most pests and diseases, although the plant may rot in soggy, poorly drained soil.
+The hummingbird plant is resistant to most pests and diseases, although the plant may rot in soggy, poorly drained soil.
 Deer tend to leave this plant alone, probably because of the fuzzy foliage.